erisonsuzuki/langchain_study/README.md

 python -m app.main ollama
 ```

-## Architectural Decision Records (ADRs)
+## Docs

-This project uses Architectural Decision Records (ADRs) to document significant decisions made during its development.
-These records provide context and reasoning for the architectural choices, serving as a learning history for the project.
+These records provide context and reasoning, serving as a learning history for the project.

-You can find the ADRs in the [`docs/adr`](docs/adr) directory.
+You can find the docs [`here`](docs).